kellerflint/Course-Resources/content/MISC - Tips for Completing Entry Tickets.md

 **Response:**

 Decision Trees are single tree-based models whereas Random Forests consist of multiple Decision Trees trained on different data subsets.
-By combining multiple trees, Random Forests reduce the risk of overfitting, increase accuracy, and reduce the model's sensitivity to noise.
+By combining multiple trees, Random Forests increase accuracy by reducing the risk of overfitting on the training data.